Kristine M. Campbell, MD, PhD

 “In my youth, reading and learning about human relationships and the way people experience the world always fascinated me.
 I chose psychiatry as a field in the early years of my medical school training.
 I was interested in treating the complexity of people’s emotions, mind, and body.
 During my adult psychiatry residency, I selected to pursue a subspecialty in child and adolescent psychiatry.
 I am skilled in treating children, adolescents, and adults as well as families.
 As a psychiatrist, I value a psychotherapy approach that helps me to recognize the whole person within the scope of his or her family, culture, and health status.
 I have an extensive expertise and knowledge in major psychiatric illnesses, including attention deficit disorder, depression, bipolar disorder, anxiety, panic disorder, obsessive-compulsive disorder, gender dysphoria, sexual health and intimacy issues.
 For many years, I have also been working closely with internationally adopted children and their families.

-I recently joined DeBalzo, Elgudin, Levine, Risen LLC.
-Prior to this, I served as Chief of Department of Behavior Health at Kaiser Permanente Ohio and worked as a psychiatrist there for many years.
+Prior to joining DeBalzo, Elgudin, Levine, Risen LLC, I served as Chief of Department of Behavior Health at Kaiser Permanente Ohio and worked as a psychiatrist there for many years.
 I am a Clinical Instructor at the Department of Psychiatry at the Case Western Reserve University School of Medicine.
 I am Board Certified in both General Psychiatry and Child and Adolescent Psychiatry.”

 Cassandra Goodman, LPCC-S